 Niebert et al (2011) Expression and function of serotonin 2A and 2B receptors in the mammalian respiratory network.
 Am J Physiol Regul Integr Comp Physiol 6 e21395 PMID: 21789169

 Do you know of a great paper that uses Altanserin hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Altanserin hydrochloride